Post-hoc Study of Climate Microtargeting on Social Media Ads with LLMs: Thematic Insights and Fairness Evaluation: Dataset

 \section{Dataset}

 We investigate the climate campaigns case study for this work.
-We work on the corpus of $21372$ ads released by \citet{islam2023analysis}.
-This dataset includes climate-related English ads on Facebook from the US, spanning from January $2021$ to January $2022$.
+We work on the corpus of $21372$ ads \cite{islam2024uncoveringthm} originally released by \citet{islam2023analysis}.
+This dataset includes climate-related English ads on Meta from the US, spanning from January $2021$ to January $2022$.
 Each ad includes the following attributes: ad ID, title, ad description, ad body, funding entity, spend, impressions, and distribution of impressions broken down by gender (male, female, unknown), age (seven groups), and location down to the state level in the USA.
 Additional details about the dataset can be found in the original publications.

 For this work, we consider two demographic indicators, i.e., \textbf{gender} and \textbf{age group}.
 We consider two gender categories, i.e., \textit{male} vs \textit{female}.
 Regarding age group, we consider four age group categories, i.e., \textit{young adults} whose age range is 18-24, \textit{early working} age group (25-44), \textit{late working} age group (45-64), and \textit{senior citizens} (65+).
-We found approximately $227$ targeted unique ads; among them, $59$ ads targeting only females and $47$ ads targeting only males.
+However, the Meta Ad Library API doesn't provide explicit targeting information beyond ad impressions (views).
+Note that this paper \textbf{infers targeting from exclusive impression distributions, which may differ from advertiser intent}.
+In this work, we focus only on ads viewed exclusively by either males or females; ads viewed by both genders were excluded.
+Therefore, if an ad is viewed solely by males or solely by females, we consider it a targeted ad.
+The same logic is applied to age groups.
+We do not include any ads that overlap across age categories, such as young adults, early working-age individuals, late working-age individuals, and senior citizens.
+By following this methodology, we narrow down the dataset to $227$ ads.
+Among them, $59$ ads target only females and $47$ ads target only males.
 However, we find $25$ ads target only young adults, $82$ ads target only the early working age group, $8$ ads target only the late working age group, and $6$ ads target only senior citizens.